vrii14/PPL_Assignments/Assignment_4/README.md

 from the assignment include the area, perimeter and draw methods in shapes.
 4. Building a hierachy in the classes using parent class and child classes and continuing doing so.
 Like Shape -> Polygon -> Triangle -> Equilateral Triangle.
+5. Modularity :- It means making multiple modules first and then linking them to form a complete system.
+It minimises the duplication.
+I used modularity by importing all classes of animals and shapes into one file and creatted objects and called methods in this file.